wijiler/Ferrous/README.md

 | optimize | 𐄂  for the future|

 # Aims
-this language aims to be fast, general purpose, and simple
+this language aims to be fast, general purpose, and epic